OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 +++
-title = "Install Kubeflow on IKS" description = "Instructions for deploying Kubeflow on IBM Cloud Kubernetes Service" weight = 6
+title = "Install OpenDataology on IKS" description = "Instructions for deploying OpenDataology on IBM Cloud Kubernetes Service" weight = 6
 +++

-This guide describes how to use the kustomize + kubectl to deploy Kubeflow on IBM Cloud Kubernetes Service (IKS).
+This guide describes how to use the kustomize + kubectl to deploy OpenDataology on IBM Cloud Kubernetes Service (IKS).

 ## Prerequisites